KATHLEEN P. HOWARD, Professor2

 The senior comprehensive requirement consists of two components.

-- Senior majors who do not write a research thesis must take a series of short exams administered throughout the academic year.
-These exams are based on the presentations made by speakers in the department’s Colloquium Series and the literature readings that the speakers suggest.
-The following regulations will govern the exams:
+b.
+Senior majors who do not write a research thesis must write a series of short reflections throughout the academic year.
+These reflections are based on the presentations given by speakers in the department’s Colloquium Series and the associated literature

-- The department will administer a minimum of 7 exams during each academic year.
+- The department will provide a minimum of 6 opportunities to write reflections each academic year.

-- Satisfactory performance on any 4 of the exams constitutes completion of this component of the comprehensive requirement.
+- Satisfactory performance on 4 reflections constitutes completion of this component of the comprehensive requirement.

-Finally, all students must attend at least one safety training session before the beginning of the senior year.
-These are offered one time per semester during the academic year and one time during the summer research session.
+Finally, all students must complete at least one safety training session before the beginning of their senior year.
+Safety training will be organized through the Department’s Scientific Instrumentation Specialist.

 The comprehensive requirement for biochemistry majors is the same as for chemistry majors.